richard-hajek/environment-overseer/README.md

 Goal of this project is to limit my own procrastination, using scripts to detect if one is for example watching YouTube and record this, possibly block if YouTube's limit was reached.

-Overseer is designed to run on a upstream network device (router) to be able to intercept and block traffic.
-(Tested with PiHole)

 Anything can be blocked, as long as you have a script to block it and script to unblock it.

 ## Capabilities